Kounta is a cloud-based platform that gives you access to manage your business from anywhere. In store. At home. On the road.

 Pro-Tip #2 - Go for a stable connection.

-For best stability you should look to internet connection via these tried and true mediums; ADSL2+, Cable (HFC) or, Fibre (NBN).
+For best stability you should look to an internet connection via these tried and true mediums; ADSL2+, Cable (HFC) or, Fibre (NBN).

 Australia has some of the fastest mobile internet connections in the world, so if you’re struggling to get good connectivity with a cabled connection you can look at a 3G, 4G or, LTE connection.